 A-based illustrator and designer, Casey Robin loves to draw fauns, cats, mermaids, and adorable girls.
 Cal Arts CSSSA, Studio Art Centers International, and The Illustration Academy at Ringling are only a few of the institutes she’s formally studied art and animation at.
 With an equally diverse clientele – Walt Disney, Animation Studios, Disney Publishing, Goldie Hawn, Breyer Horses, and Pinup Girl – Casey has explored various roles as an artist through her journey so far.

 Styles: Organic, Digital, Illustrative, Flat, Realistic

 What made you want to become an illustrator?

 Casey Robin: When I was about two years old I had a hard time sleeping.
-Hoping to get a good night’s sleep, herself, my mom dumped heaps of crayons and paper and armfuls of picture books into my crib.
+Hoping to get a good night’s sleep, she, my mom dumped heaps of crayons and paper and armfuls of picture books into my crib.
 I devoured them, then called out, “More colors!
 More books!”
-I’ve been in pursuit of illustration ever since..
+I’ve been in pursuit of illustration ever since…

 How do you define your style and what do you consider its distinct characteristics?